EoRImaging/FHD/dictionary.md

 **allow_sidelobe_cal_sources**: allows FHD to calibrate on sources in the sidelobes.
 Forces the beam_threshold to 0.01 in order to go down to 1% of the beam to capture sidelobe sources during the generation of a calibration source catalog for the particular observation. <br />
   -*Turn off/on*: 0/1 <br />
   -*Default*: 1 <br />
+**cable_bandpass_fit**: average the calibration solutions across tiles within a cable grouping for the particular instrument. <br />
+  -*Dependency*: instrument_config/<instrument>_cable_length.txt <br />
+  -*Turn off/on*: 0/1 <br />
+  -*Default*: 1 <br />
-**amp_degree**: the order of the polynomial fit over the whole band to create calibration solutions for the amplitude of the gain.
+**cal_amp_degree_fit**: the order of the polynomial fit over the whole band to create calibration solutions for the amplitude of the gain.
 Setting it to 0 gives a 0th order polynomial fit (one number for the whole band), 1 gives a 1st order polynomial fit (linear fit), 2 gives a 2nd order polynomial fit (quadratic), etc etc.
   -*Dependency*: calibration_polyfit must be on for the polynomial fitting to occur. <br />
   -*Turn off/on*: undefined/defined <br />
   -*Default*: 2 <br />
-**cable_bandpass_fit**: average the calibration solutions across tiles within a cable grouping for the particular instrument. <br />
-  -*Dependency*: instrument_config/<instrument>_cable_length.txt <br />
-  -*Turn off/on*: 0/1 <br />
-  -*Default*: 1 <br />
 **cal_mode_fit**: Determines whether calibration will fit for reflection in cables (see following three entries).
 This will be set if
 	`cal_cable_reflection_correct` or `cal_cable_reflection_fit` is set. <br />
   -*Obsolete* - use `cal_cable_reflection_correct` or `cal_cable_reflection_mode_fit` instead. <br />
+**cal_phase_degree_fit**: the order of the polynomial fit over the whole band to create calibration solutions for the phase of the gain.
+Setting it to 0 gives a 0th order polynomial fit (one number for the whole band), 1 gives a 1st order polynomial fit (linear fit), 2 gives a 2nd order polynomial fit (quadratic), etc etc.
+  -*Dependency*: calibration_polyfit must be on for the polynomial fitting to occur. <br />
+  -*Turn off/on*: undefined/defined <br />
+  -*Default*: 1 <br />
 **cal_cable_reflection_correct**: Use predetermined cable reflection parameters in calibration solutions. <br />
   -*Needs updating*: all cable keywords need a major overhaul <br />
   -Set to 1 to correct all antennas using default tile for instrument (e.g. `FHD/instrument_config/mwa_cable_reflection_coefficients.txt`) <br />